electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/technology/uiandoperations/virtualcockpit/_index.md

 The driver can use the View button on the multifunction steering wheel to switch the Audi virtual cockpit between two views:

-While the tachometer and speedometer are displayed as large dial-type gages in driving view, a central window dominates in infotainment view.
+While the tachometer and speedometer are displayed as large dial-type gages in driving view, a central window dominates in the infotainment view.

 It creates a large stage for the navigation map or for lists in the phone, radio and audio areas.
 In this case, the tachometer and speedometer are displayed as small dial instruments.